cocos/cocos-docs/source/en/scripting/life-cycle-callbacks.md

 ## onLoad

 In the initialization phase of the component script, we provide the `onLoad` callback function. `onLoad` callback will be triggered when the scene has this component being loaded.
- The `onLoad` phase guarantees you can get other nodes from the scene and the resource data associated with the node.
+The `onLoad` phase guarantees you can get other nodes from the scene and the resource data associated with the node. onLoad is always called before any start functions, this allows you to order initialization of scripts.
 Normally, we will do some operation associated with initialization in the `onLoad` phase.
 For example:

 ```js
 cc.Class({